PhD in Political Science

 More than a decade has passed since the last state emerged to join the existing “family” of internationally recognized states.
 Yet, there continue to be over 50 self-determination and secessionist movements attempting to achieve independent statehood (Coggins 2011), and far more that attempt to achieve autonomy.
 Existing scholarship on secessionism and self-determination devotes extensive attention to dozens of strategies and tactics that groups use in pursuit of their goals (Cunningham 2013).
 However, they generally fall under either peaceful or violent strategies (Pavković and Radan 2007).
 Emerging empirical analyses suggest that peaceful strategies are more likely to be successful for secessionists’ goals than violent ones (Griffiths and Wasser 2019).
 There are two additional pieces of evidence: (i) one suggests that groups alternate between using peaceful and violent strategies (Cunningham, Dahl, and Frugé 2017), and (ii) the other implies that peaceful or violent strategies both work depending on contextual conditions (Pavković and Radan 2007).

-Under what conditions do peaceful and violent strategies work when analyzed separately?
+Under what conditions do peaceful and violent strategies work when analysed separately?
 When do groups choose to switch strategies?
 To what extent do their choice of strategy and alteration between them depend on learning from other groups’ successes and failures?

 Interested candidates are invited to develop research proposals that respond to one or some of the above questions.
 Priority will be given to projects that attempt to tackle the above questions through a comparative method.
 Single case analyses are discouraged for this particular proposal.